Nicolucas/se2dr_fork/README.md

 * `-mx` : number of elements in x-direction
 * `-my` : number of elements in y-direction
-* `-border` : degree of polynomial used for spectral element basis function (default 2)
+* `-bdegree` : degree of polynomial used for spectral element basis function (default 2)
 * `-tmax` : maximum simulation time
 * `-dt` : time-step size (default will use 0.2 CFL)
 * `-nt` : number of time-steps to perform